mconf-cookbooks/zabbix/README.md

 ### providers/database\_my\_sql

-Installs a MySql or RDS MySql Zabbix Database
+Installs a MySQL or RDS MySQL Zabbix database.

-This is the default provider for `resources/database`
+This is the default provider for `resources/database`.

-If you are using MySQL make sure you set
+If you are using MySQL make sure you set:

     root_username "root"
-    root_password "your root password"
+    root_password "<your_root_password>"

-If you are using RDS MySql make sure you set
+If you are using RDS MySql make sure you set:

-    root_username "your rds master username"
+    root_username "<your_rds_master_username>"
-    root_password "your rds master password"
+    root_password "<your_rds_master_password>"

 ### providers/database\_postgres

-Installs a Postgres Zabbix Database
+Installs a Postgres Zabbix database.

-Call the `zabbix_database` resource with
+Call the `zabbix_database` resource with:

     provider Chef::Provider::ZabbixDatabasePostgres

-Make sure you set
+Make sure you set:

     root_username 'postgres'
-    root_pasword  'your postgres admin password'
+    root_pasword  '<your_postgres_admin_password>'

 The `allowed_user_hosts` attribute is ignored

 ### resources/source

-Fetchs the Zabbix source tar and does something with it
+Fetchs the Zabbix source tar and does something with it.

 #### Actions
 * `extract_only` (Default Action) - Just fetch and extract the tar